bunqCommunity/bunqJSClient/README.md

 # bunqJSClient
 [![build status for master branch](https://api.travis-ci.org/bunqCommunity/bunqJSClient.svg?branch=master)](https://travis-ci.org/bunqCommunity/bunqJSClient) [![codecov](https://codecov.io/gh/bunqCommunity/bunqJSClient/branch/master/graph/badge.svg)](https://codecov.io/gh/bunqCommunity/bunqJSClient) [![NPM Downloads](https://img.shields.io/npm/dt/@bunq-community/bunq-js-client.svg)](https://www.npmjs.com/package/@bunq-community/bunq-js-client)

-A web based project that is aimed at allowing single page applications to do all interactions with bunq without proxying through other services.
+A unofficial javascript SDK for the bunq API.
+It is aimed at allowing single page applications to do all interactions with bunq without proxying through other services.

-All data is stored client-side and requests are created and signed using [forge](https://github.com/digitalbazaar/forge).
+The API session details are encrypted and stored using [forge](https://github.com/digitalbazaar/forge).

-On its own the bunqJSClient doesn't do anything, you'll need to build an interface around it like we do with [bunqDesktop](https://github.com/bunqCommunity/bunqDesktop).

-This project is focussed on the browser and isn't officially supported yet for usage with NodeJS servers.
-If you do want to use NodeJS you can still easily create a custom storage handler (since the default is Localstorage right now) like described in the [installation](#installation) section.
+This project was originally built for the browser but has since then been tested and used with NodeJS servers.
+If you do want to use NodeJS you can still easily create a custom storage handler (with the default being Localstorage) like described in the [installation](#installation) section.

 ## Installation
 Install the library